SpaceMonkeyExile/Visual-C-/README.md

-# Visual-C-
+# Visual-C# Slot Machine
-New and first
+New and first repo